Lino António: Life

 In 1918 he organized his first solo exhibition, in Leiria, where he showed his decorative style and modernist technique.
 He became port of a group that included the future architect António Varela, the artist Luís Fernandes, the poet Américo Durão and the doctor and writer Américo Cortez Pinto.

 António married Maria Helena de Noronha Tudela in the 1920s, and they had three children.

 His 1924 exhibition in Lisbon at the National Society of Fine Arts (SNBA) was praised by Contemporânea and Athena.

 His work at this show included the themes of coastal people, Nazareth and urban living to which he returned throughout his career.

 In the years that followed he participated in numerous exhibitions, made friezes, frescoes, stained glass and ceramic panels for various public buildings and illustrated several books.

 António taught in the General Industrial and Commercial School of Marinha Grande, and then became a professor of mechanical design in the Machado de Castro Industrial School in Lisbon.

 By the end of the 1930s he was obtaining public orders for his work, which allowed him to live fairly comfortably.

 He was quoted as saying "Praise?
 I preferred an commission!"

 He began to teach at the Antonio Arroyo School of Decorative Arts in 1940.

 Among his students was the painter, sculptor and poet Figueiredo Sobral.

 He became director of the school in 1953 and overhauled the curriculum to include fine arts, lithography, decorative painting, sculpture and pottery, carving and artistic furniture.

 He was forced to retire due to his age in 1968.

 In 1974 he suffered a stroke while working in his studio, and died in hospital two days later on 23 October 1974.

 Work

 Lino António was representative of the second generation of modernist artists.

 He liked vibrant colors and robust forms.
 His paintings show a strong sense of decoration.

-He explored themes of fishing, religion and history in his panels and frescoes.
+He explored themes of fishing (in Peixeiras na Praïa (Fishmongers on the beach, housed by the Soares dos Reis National Museum), religion and history in his panels and frescoes.

 In his later years he devoted himself to stained glass, mosaic and ceramic.